GittyBittyLitty/OpenEPaper/misc/FAQ.md

 ### How much tags can the system handle?

 Using an esp32 or esp32-s2, you will get to about 20-30 tags.
 If you want more, you can use a esp32-s3 with 16MB flash.

+### How can I extent the reach of an Access Point?

+You can simply add more access points.
+See [[Zero-config Multiple Access Points|Multiple-Access-Points]]

+### How about encryption?

+Encryption there is none.
+Probably that's why it's called OpenEPaperLink ;-) The IEEE 802.15.4 link between the Access Point and the tags is not encrypted, and also the multicast UDP messages on wifi for communication between the Access Points is also not encrypted.
+It's not needed, because the website to manage the tags doesn't have a password.
+The system is meant for hobbyist/home use.
+And because the system is so open, it's no fun for a hacker to hack it. :-D

+### I don't like the artifacts of jpg images.
+Can I send images in PNG?

+If you're worried about bad quality JPG's, you're generating them wrong.
+Artifacts are really and easily avoidable.
+Please take a look at the [[Image specifications|Image-specifications]] and the python example at [[Push external image|Image-upload]].
+Jpeg images are by far the most easy to generate for you, and at the ESP32 side, the easiest to decode.
+Decoding a PNG is much more memory/processor intensive, and although there are some libraries for it, there is no space left in the firmware.
+And really, it's doesn't have advantages regarding the quality of the image.
+Much more important is to disable antialiassing of your fonts/drawings.
+See the examples.